torok839098/Cerebras/README.md

 ## Getting Started
 Please refer to cerebras interface documentation on how to set up the project.

 Documenation can be found in this link: https://inference-docs.cerebras.ai/introduction

+You will need to set up secrets for APIs, for more information please visit: https://docs.replit.com/replit-workspace/workspace-features/secrets

 For the html setup, please refer to this website: https://html5up.net/